lemmatheultimate/weblog/posts/finite-isomorphic-types.md

 count (`Π S T) = ∣Π∣ (enum S) (λ s → count (T s))
 ```

-First off, let me add the disclaimer that I have only defined enum for the above in the [completed source](http://todo.com) for `Σ` (I've defined the case for `→` in a separate universe, and have not defined it yet for `Π`).
+First off, let me add the disclaimer that I have only defined enum for the above in the [source code](https://github.com/lemmatheultimate/weblog/blob/master/posts/finite-isomorphic-types/FiniteIsomorphicTypes/DependentPair.agda) for `Σ` (I've defined the case for `→` in a separate universe, and have not defined it yet for `Π`).
 Secondly, as I was working on this development I reverted to defining `count` explicitly rather than implicitly in the type family.
 There are less mutually defined definitions that way (such as `enum`, and `toFin` in the `→` universe), but I hope that converting everything back to the type family form would still work in the end.

 The reason why we need the `enum` function is because the dependent constructor argument `(T : El S → Type)` sits behind a λ abstraction barrier.
 We cannot simply "count T", as the `T` _function_ may return a type of _different cardinality_ for every possible `S` it may analyze.
 While the `Σ` example above from mathematics used a uniform/parametric function `λ i → i * i`, it could have in fact analyzed every `i` and returned a different answer for each.
 In fact as I define the (domain restricted) `square` function in our formal language below a non-uniform definition is demonstrated.